tingyik90/snackprogressbar/README.md

 ## JavaDoc
 For further information, see https://tingyik90.github.io/snackprogressbar/javadoc/.

-Also, see the demo https://github.com/tingyik90/snackprogressbar/tree/master/app/src/main/java/com/tingyik90/demo.
+Watch the demo video at https://youtu.be/g5lLQtrthUc.

 ## Download
 In the project Gradle: